Skilled worker visa

 You can’t switch into this route if you’re in the UK studying as a visitor or on a Short Term Student visa.

 For some specialised areas of skilled work there are separate categories of skilled workers.
-For the following roles, please see the Home Office guides:
+For the following roles, see the Home Office guides:

-Please always check the latest relevant government visa guidance before applying, as immigration rules are subject to frequent changes.
+Always check the latest relevant government visa guidance before applying, as immigration rules are subject to frequent changes.

 The Skilled Worker Visa is a points-based visa.
 To apply, you must have a minimum of 70 points, 50 are mandatory and the remaining 20 are ‘tradeable’.